The Trans-European Division (TED), which encompasses 22 countries, was first organized in 1928, and last reorganized in 2012.

 Europe is the world’s second-smallest continent by landmass, covering only about 2 percent of the Earth’s surface.
 In terms of population, however, it is the third-largest continent (after Asia and Africa) with a population of some 733 million, or about eleven percent of the world’s population.

-Amid a population of about 205 million within the TED, there are about 87,000 Seventh-day Adventist members worshipping in 1,300 churches.
+Amid a population of about 205 million within the TED, there are about 87,000 Seventh-day Adventist members worshiping in 1,300 churches.

-This is also a very diverse region with a majority of the population living in highly secularised countries.
-Even in countries where the religious culture is still strongly orthodox or Muslim, a secularised view of the world is still increasingly predominant.
+This is also a very diverse region with a majority of the population living in highly secularized countries.
+Even in countries where the religious culture is still strongly orthodox or Muslim, a secularized view of the world is still increasingly predominant.